pedrohidalgo/play2-snippets/README.md

 4. JSON Entity validation
 5. Log incoming HTTP Requests

-Those code snippets has been tested with Play 2.3.x
+Those code snippets has been tested with Play 2.3.x and Java 8

 <h3>Write file to fileSystem</h3>